marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 this.setState({ flavor: 'Vanilla' });
 ```

-The only place where it is appropriate to set `this.state` directly is in `initialize`.
+The only place where it is appropriate to set `this.state` directly is in `setup`.

 <br />